jbakse/psam5600_demos/refresher/refresher.md

 - Operators combine or compare values
 - Expressions are combinations of values that can be evaluated
 - A Statement is the smallest stand-alone element in a program.
-It is like a setnence in english.
+It is like a sentence in English.

 ```java
 a = b * 100;